 They can edit and change opinion polls to who they want to win, to make the other side seem like it’s impossible to defeat them (See: Hillary vs Trump 95% to 5% chance of winning polls).

 Consider Sweden, where crime has been skyrocketing and migrant rapes have made Sweden the rape capital of the West.
-Do they ever discuss this on the media?
+Do they ever discuss this in the media?
 Nope.

-This causes many people to never even consider (or notice) the huge issues facing the country, because it’s never talked about in the news, if it doesn’t align with the “correct” political agenda the media is pushing.
+This causes many people to never even consider (or notice) the huge issues facing the country, because it’s never talked about in the news if it doesn’t align with the “correct” political agenda that the media is pushing.

 30. Social Media Subversion